jonge-democraten/website/docs/administrator.md

 This document has three purposes:
 * provide instructions for *deploying* a stable and secure instance of the website;
-* provide a step-by-step walkthrough of *importing* the data in an old Joomla installation to your new website;
 * provide guidance for *day-to-day administration* of an active instance of the website.

 ## Deployment